pikhosh/docs/docs/recipes/multi_isolate.md

 - `isar.posts.watchLazy()` is called in the UI isolate and is notified even if the posts are changed in another isolate.
 - We did not need to specify the path of the instance because it is already open in the main isolate.
+- Instances are referenced by name.
+The default name is `isar` but in this example we set it to `myInstance`.
 - We used a synchronous transaction to create the posts.
 Blocking our new isolate is no problem and synchronous transactions are a little faster.